 On conversion, the value of the shares or securities may increase so that the holder makes a notional gain or can sell for a real gain.

-The rules on convertible securities apply where tax and National Insurance is charged in a gain where:
+Where the rules on convertible securities apply, tax and NIC are charged on a gain where:

 This liability can arise in respect of: